Frequently Asked Questions

 We get it - a product as revolutionary as RoadActive Suspension seems a little too good to be true.
 We are sure you have questions about how it works, what it does, and why you should use it.
 And you may not know much about rear leaf spring suspension upgrades.
 Here, we answer the frequently asked questions that we receive on a regular basis.

-While RAS is geared towards significantly improving performance and overall towing experience & capability without hassle (by improving ride quality, significantly reducing sway, bounce and body roll), one of the most noticeable visual benefits is reducing rear squat when towing or hauling.
+While RAS® is geared towards significantly improving overall load handling, stability, and performance without hassle -- one of the most noticeable benefits is reducing rear squat when towing or hauling.
 Because the RAS works in conjunction with the existing leaf springs (that vary greatly in rating), the amount the RAS reduces rear squat will vary as well.
 Generally, a pickup owner experiencing 2-3 inches of squat should expect the RAS to keep that truck level or extremely close to level.
 For vehicles experiencing over the 2-3 inches of squat, RAS will still help and an improvement should still be seen, but remaining perfectly level should not be expected.

 Just call our Technical Support line Toll Free at 1-800-398-5036 and a member of our support team will answer all of you questions.